Fueling a Movement That’s Working

 Transformational.
 That’s the word most people use when describing our Women’s Policy Institute.
-Over the last 15 years, this leadership and public policy training program has transformed the lives of over 400 transgender and cisgender women, non-binary and genderqueer people, and transgender men.
+Over the last 15 years, this leadership and public policy training program has transformed the lives of over 500 women, transgender and gender nonconforming people.
 And those people have transformed the lives of hundreds of thousands more.

 The Women’s Policy Institute model is unique because we’re not just investing in individual leaders.
 We’re investing in established and rising leaders as well as their organizations.
 By training fellows to become public policy experts, we are building the capacity of their organizations to find viable, community-specific solutions to injustice.
 Most of the fellows we train go back to their organizations and educate their colleagues as well as lead public policy and advocacy initiatives in their local communities throughout the state.
 As a result, we’re fueling the larger gender justice movement, not just individual leaders.

 All of our teams work on public policies that support historically oppressed communities across California, including low-income communities, immigrant communities, and communities of color.
 All of these policies further justice and equity in our state, but each team works within a particular issue area and develops its own legislative approach and strategy.
 While each team has a specific focus, their projects are intersectional.
 A reproductive justice team may work on access to contraception and abortion on college campuses understanding the relationship of that issue to education and health equity.
 An environmental justice team may work on bringing solar power to low-income communities while also improving health outcomes and workforce development.

 WPI-State is a policy advocacy and leadership training fellowship for advocates and activists who work in non-profit or grassroots organizations.
 We accept applications from genderqueer and non-binary people, cisgender and transgender women, and transgender men who want to build their skills, on behalf of their organizations, to influence public policymaking at the state level.*